MegaphoneP/GyroGravity/README.md

 General Issue: I wanted this to work with Steam Input and Joyshockmapper but I ran into an unfixable issue.
 Mouse output gets properly replaced when you are on desktop but as soon as you are in a game, Steam Input and Joyshockmappers output do not get fully blocked.
 This results in the base 1:1 sensitivity getting added to the modified Gyro Gravity output.
 This is probably has something to do with inputs happening at the Raw Input level.

-USE AT YOUR OWN RISK!: I only made this so actual devs can implement something like this natively themselves.
-I have no clue if this will be flagged by anti-cheat, so I have to give an obligatory warning here.
+HEADS UP!: I only made this so actual devs can implement something like this natively themselves.
+Currently, it only works on desktop and shuts off randomly if you actually try to use it in-game anyway, so don't bother.
 -
 Gyro Gravity Breakdown:
 -